BoiseCodeWorks/codeworks-fs-student-guide/src/vocab/05-Mark-Down.md

 Referencing a bug by #bugID in your git commit links it to the slip.
 For example #1.

 * * * * *

+Adam Pritchard edited this page on May 29, 2017 - [96 revisions](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet/_history)

+This is intended as a quick reference and showcase.
+For more complete info, see [John Gruber's original spec](http://daringfireball.net/projects/markdown/) and the [Github-flavored Markdown info page](http://github.github.com/github-flavored-markdown/).

+Note that there is also a [Cheatsheet specific to Markdown Here](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet) if that's what you're looking for.
+You can also check out [more Markdown tools](https://github.com/adam-p/markdown-here/wiki/Other-Markdown-Tools).

 License: [CC-BY](https://creativecommons.org/licenses/by/3.0/)